A mountain village that receives you gently

 Perhaps his most enduring work is invisible to most visitors: the water infrastructure that brings life from the mountain springs down to every house, every field, every thirsty olive root.
 For years Pantelis has maintained these channels—clearing blockages, repairing stone aqueducts, ensuring the flow never stops even in dry summers.
 It is labor few notice until the taps run dry; then they remember who keeps the water coming.
 In a place where water means survival, this quiet guardianship is a form of devotion.

-To Martin Vlatos, Pantelis is best man and steadfast friend.
+To Johanna, the lovely wife of Martin Vlatos, Pantelis is best man and a steadfast friend to both.
 When Martin married Johanna in 2021 under the open Cretan sky, Pantelis stood as witness alongside George Makrakis—two pillars of the village flanking the couple in a ceremony that felt like the mountain itself giving its blessing.
 That bond runs deep: shared raki at dusk, shared labors, shared love for this small corner of Crete.

 Pantelis does not seek the spotlight.
 He is content with the rhythm of his days: rising before dawn to check the springs, tending the vines, ringing the church bell at vespers, gathering with family and friends around a table laden with what the land provides.
 He embodies the unsung heroism of rural Crete—the man who stays, who mends, who preserves so others can arrive and feel welcomed into something timeless.